 The Oral Exam

 The Oral Exam has the same content outline as the written exam.
 It is specially designed for candidates who may have difficulty reading English.
 To take the Oral exam, you must request it on your application.
-At the test center, the NAE will provide you with an MP3 player and earphones to listen to a recording of the exam and follow along in the test booklet.
+At the test center, you will listen to the questions on a computer and select your answer.
+You can replay or pause as needed.

 There are two parts to the exam.
 The first 60-mulitple choice questions are read twice.
 The second part contains 10 multiple-choice questions designed to test your reading and understanding of common English words used by nurse aides.
 Each word is read three times for you to match the audio to the information on the test booklet.
 You must pass both parts of the exam to pass the oral test.
 The exam is also two hours.